vendetta-mod/VendettaXposed/README.md

 2. do your root magic and install the xposed module directly or whatever

 > **Note**
-> If you want to revert to the original XPosed module, just press "Clear cache"
+> If you want to revert to the original XPosed module, just press "Reset module location"

 # VendettaXposed